grrealtorskochi/gr-realtors-kochi/README.md

-# This is a repo for Static Website for GR Realtors Kochi
+# This is a repo for Static Website of GR Realtors Kochi